Discontinuity-aware KAN-based physics-informed neural networks: Results

-Fig. \ref{fig: transonic cp} compares the surface pressure coefficient distributions along the airfoil with and without shock-waves, defined as:
+Fig. \ref{fig: transonic cp} and Table \ref{T: Ma07 acc} compare the surface pressure coefficient distributions along the airfoil with and without shock-waves, defined as:

-In the shock-free scenario, all methods accurately approximate the solution for the complex geometry with $R_1$ and $R_2$ errors under 3\% ($R_{front}$ is not considered).
-However, in the shock-wave scenario, conventional MLP and MLP with global AV methods perform poorly and fail to capture shock structures.
-The MLP with local AV provides a smooth shock profile, but its resolution is insufficient for practical accuracy.
-In contrast, the proposed DPINN method accurately captures shocks with errors below 4\% across all three metrics, significantly outperforming the other methods, as shown in Table \ref{T: Ma07 acc} and Fig. \ref{fig: transonic cp}b.
-Additionally, the number of parameters in DPINN is an order of magnitude smaller than that of MLP-based methods, resulting in superior real-time computational performance (Table \ref{T: Ma07 acc}).
+where $\bm{u}_{\infty}=[u_{\infty},v_{\infty}]^\top$ is the freestream velocity vector.
+In the shock-free scenario (Fig. \ref{fig: transonic cp}a), all methods accurately approximate the solution for the complex geometry with $R_1$ and $R_2$ errors below 5\% ($R_{front}$ is not considered).
+However, in the shock-wave scenario (Fig. \ref{fig: transonic cp}b), conventional MLP and KAN, as well as MLP and KAN with global AV, fail to capture shock structures.
+While MLP and KAN with local AV produce smooth shock profiles, their resolution remains insufficient for engineering accuracy.
+In contrast, the proposed DPINN accurately captures shocks with errors below 4\% across all three metrics, significantly outperforming the other methods.

+For model complexity, DPINN requires an order of magnitude fewer parameters than MLP-based models.
+In terms of the trade-off between accuracy and efficiency, DPINN achieves $8.65\times$ higher $L_2$ accuracy than MLP, at the expense of $13.02\times$ and $8.79\times$ the training and inference times, respectively.
+Compared with MLP with local AV (the best baseline), DPINN provides $2.82\times$ higher accuracy at the expense of $4.11\times$ the training and $3.45\times$ the inference overhead.
+Furthermore, DPINN outperforms KAN, KAN with global AV, and KAN with local AV, achieving significant accuracy improvements while maintaining comparable computational overhead.

 In addition to the local airfoil surface pressure profile, we also studied the global pressure solution, absolute error, and viscosity distribution for the flow with shock-waves.
 The conventional MLP method fails to capture the shock, resulting in large errors around the airfoil (Fig. \ref{fig: transonic contourf0}).
 The MLP with global AV reduces the error but still fails to capture the shock (Fig. \ref{fig: transonic contourf1}a and \ref{fig: transonic contourf1}b).
 The MLP with local AV further reduces the error by introducing artificial viscosity only near the shock, resulting in a smooth shock profile (Fig. \ref{fig: transonic contourf1}d and \ref{fig: transonic contourf1}e).
 In contrast, DPINN captures the sharp shock, with minor errors near the shock (Fig. \ref{fig: transonic contourf1}g and \ref{fig: transonic contourf1}h).
 As shown in Fig. \ref{fig: transonic contourf1}c, \ref{fig: transonic contourf1}f and \ref{fig: transonic contourf1}i, DPINN restricts viscosity to a smaller region and learns a lower viscosity coefficient of $5.12 \times 10^{-4}$, compared to the MLP with AV methods specified viscosity coefficient of $1.25 \times 10^{-3}$, indicating that the error introduced by the equation modification in DPINN is smaller than MLP with AV methods.